 Can a parent advocate for her/his adult child now

 Answer: In college, students formally advocate for themselves, as they are adults.
-DSPS staff will meet with students to hear their concerns and help them identify what actions they, the students, may decide to take.
+ASC staff will meet with students to hear their concerns and help them identify what actions they, the students, may decide to take.